 What is the Microsoft 365 Agents Toolkit?

-Can I integrate my CRM or ERP with agents?
+Can I Connect My CRM or ERP to an Agent?